 Who can apply for a Noyce Scholarship?

 The Robert Noyce Teacher Scholarship is available for US Citizens and Permanent Residents who will be entering juniors starting Fall 2018 (Later for Fall 2019 and Fall 2020).
 The scholars will receive funding for two years for $14,000 each year (junior and senior years).
-Students receiving the scholarship must be working towards a degree in Mathematics, Science or Engineering.
+Students applying should be STEM majors or working towards a STEM degree.